 There are several important things that you, as the next-of-kin, must consider.
 The U.S. Embassy is ready to assist you with any of these steps.
 Please feel free to contact the Consular Section, at any point in the process.

-For your convenience, we have provided some information that may be of assistance:
+For your convenience, we have provided some information below that may be of assistance:

 Disposition of Remains Report

-The disposition of remains is affected by local laws, customs, and facilities, which are often vastly different from those in the U.S.
+The disposition of remains is affected by local laws, customs, and facilities, which can be different from those in the U.S.

-Please refer to the Disposition of Remains Report (PDF 60KB) for detailed information about the disposition of remains in Mali.
+Please refer to the Disposition of Remains Report (21KB PDF) for detailed information about the disposition of remains in Mali.

 Communicating Your Instructions